Feb 1st, 2022

 Input tax credit (ITC) is one of the most prominent features of the newly introduced GST tax system in India.
 ITC gives registered taxable businesses the benefit of reduced taxation.
 This is because the tax they pay on sales is reduced as a result of the tax they have already paid on purchases.

 Though the concept of ITC has been in existence even before the introduction of GST, it has been modified.
-It is now possible to claim input tax credit for central sales tax and since all the various forms of tax are now subsumed under GST, it is possible to cross-credit one tax to the other especially for IGST.
+It is now possible to claim an input tax credit for central sales tax and since all the various forms of tax are now subsumed under GST, it is possible to cross-credit one tax to the other, especially for IGST.
 For instance, you can utilize the credit you get from paying VAT on other forms of tax, say luxury tax.